Posts

 Image

 When I worked on this weeks assignment I wasn't aware of the consumer purchase decision process in Chapter 5 and how it consists of five stages, problem recognition, information search, alternative evaluation, purchase decision, and post purchase behavior.
 It was just one of those things I didn't really think about until now.
 When I got to Chapter 6, I learned that there are three different organizational markets , which are industrial, reseller, and government.
 It was fascinating reading about all the different markets and how they operate.
 It must take a lot of work to keep all that together.
-When I got to Chapter 7, I learned all about how a global perspective on world trade views exports and imports as complementary economic flows, which are a country's imports affect its exports and exports affect its imports.
+When I got to Chapter 7, I got to learn all about how a global perspective on world trade views exports and imports as complementary economic flows, which are a country's imports affect its exports and exports affect its imports.
 It was really interesting to read how all that worked.
-I loved doing the questions on Chapter 7 the most, really interesting information about Japan and
+I loved doing the questions on Chapter 7 the most, really interesting information about Japan an